alloystorm/dvvr/dancexr/ai_chat.md

 The language model might have a bit knowledge on the character if it is well known, so it sometimes knows what they do and how they behave, especially when you use OpenAI.

-You can change character description in the character settings.
-There you can enter description and personality for them, and that will greatly affect how they behave in chat.
+In the character settings you can enter description and personality for the character, and that will greatly affect how they behave in chat.
 For example you can change a proud and arrogant character to be obidient by just describing them as "Obidient and eager to please".

 ### Persona
 The character setting also have a Persona drop down.
 This allows you to use characters downloaded from AI roleplay programs like TavernAI.
-These usually comes in PNG format.
+These usually come in PNG format.
 The metadata of the png images contains description for the character.

 Use this online character editor to convert the png character to json format https://zoltanai.github.io/character-editor/

 Then place the json in "chat/personas" folder and they will appear in the Persona drop down in the character settings.
-Once you done that, the description of the persona will override the character description.
+Once you've done that, the description of the persona will override the character description.

 ### Chat History